borgbackup/borg/docs/internals/security.rst

 However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase prompt is a set BORG_PASSPHRASE.
 See issue :issue:`2169` for details.

-.. [#] The reason why the authentication tag is stored in the packed
-       data itself is that older Borg versions can still read the manifest this way, while a changed layout would have broken compatibility.

 .. _security_encryption: